 Business Intelligence (BI) may not tell you what to do about your business or what will happen if you follow a certain direction.
 But, it provides a way for you to analyze data to recognize trends and derive actionable insights.
-However, to operationalize business intelligence and develop a data-driven culture, businesses must simplify access to accurate, unified data.
+However, to operationalize business intelligence and develop a data-driven culture, businesses must simplify access to accurate, unified and real-time data.
 And this is where data warehousing comes in.

 What’s a Data Warehouse?